 A work of creative non-fiction, this last chapter nonetheless reverberates with contemporary Inuit critique of Canadian Arctic colonialism.
 Hardly an act of cultural appropriation, Hamilton’s crafting of Irniq’s voice channels, I would wager, her conversations with Inuit elders while researching her book.

 Finding John Rae is, then, more than a biographical odyssey.
 Through her perceptive and historically grounded narrative, Hamilton unravels Canadian national myths surrounding nineteenth century British Arctic exploration and forces her readers to confront the contemporary legacies of the era of John Franklin and John Rae for Inuit people.

-Dylan Burrows is an Anishinaabe Ph.D. candidate at UBC’s History Department.
+Dylan Burrows is an Indigenous Ph.D. candidate at UBC’s History Department.
 Raised in Nishnaabeg territory in what is now Central Ontario, he lives and works as a guest on the ancestral, traditional, and unceded lands of the Coast Salish peoples.
 His doctoral research currently focuses on the nature and meaning of Inuit labour under the aegis of Danish, British, and Canadian Arctic exploration and sovereignty exercises during the nineteenth and twentieth centuries.
 He lives in Vancouver.

 “Only connect.” – E.M.
 Forster